rei/rei-cedar-docs/docs/release-notes/fall-2020/README.md

 - If your project depends on any shared component packages (i.e, FEDPACK, FEDCOMP, FEDPAGES), you will want to update those packages to the new version of Cedar before updating your micro-site.

+## 7.1.0

+### CdrModal Override Slot

+We added a new slot to CdrModal called `modal` which overrides the entire modal dialog box including the title and close button.

+### CdrModal Re-Open Fix

+We resolved a bug where re-opening a CdrModak immediately after closing can result in blank content.

 ## New Features

 ### CdrTooltip and CdrPopover Components